Tochukz/DevOps/AWS-CDK/README.md

 If you chosen language is Java for example, then you install the JDK, IDE and other development tooling.

 __Bootstrapping__
-Bootstrapping creates the S3 bucket and other containers required by AWS CloudFormation during the deployment of stacks.
+Bootstrapping creates the S3 bucket (used to store templates and assets) and other containers required by AWS CloudFormation during the deployment of stacks.
 ```
 $ cdk bootstrap aws://my-account-number/my-aws-region
 ```